TNRIS/flood/README.md

 1. place a copy `vault-password.txt` into the root of this repo `~/flood`.
 You might need to change spaces to newlines. cd into the root folder and run `make pull-secrets` to quickly download, decrypt, and properly place the secrets file.
     * Alternatively (without ansible), make a copy of `src/keys/secrets.sample.es`, fill out and save as `src/keys/secrets.es`
-1. `npm start` to start a hot-reloading development web server
+1. `npm start` to start a hot-reloading development web server.
+First time starting, may require you create the empty directory `dist` in the project root.
 1. Open browser to `http://localhost:3545`

 ## Production Build